 We at Smartregy have a different approach to content marketing.
 We believe a bottom-of-the-funnel content marketing strategy is more cost-effective for your company.
-Continue reading to know why we have this approach, and more importantly, how we can help you achieve your company results through a content marketing strategy.
+Continue reading to know why we recommend this approach, and more importantly, how we can help you achieve your company results through a content marketing strategy.

-If you talk about return on investments, definitely the content marketing approach is more profitable than the advertisement or outbound approach.
+If you talk about return on investment, definitely the content marketing approach is more profitable than the advertisement or outbound approach.
 Content marketing generates over 3x as many leads as outbound marketing and costs 62% less (Source: Demand Metric).

 Every time we don’t know something, or we want to solve a problem, personal or professional, we start looking for anwers by searching on Google.
 That’s so common nowadays, for the majority of us, that Google is even a verb.
 In Spanish, we say Googlear.
 The SEO software company Brightedge, assures in their research, that 68% of online experiences begin with a search engine.

-Also, I consider and had tested that written content is more versatile and it’s the basis of a great content strategy.
+Also, we consider and tested that written content is more versatile and it’s the basis of a great content strategy.
 From written content, you can create videos, social media posts, infographics, ebooks, and so much more.
 The other great feature of written content is that is much more skimmable than video content.
 And this is not something negative at all.
 73% of people admit to skimming blog posts, while 27% consume them thoroughly (HubSpot).
-This is just how people prefer to consume the content.
+This is just how people prefer to consume content.

 Many companies are investing in content marketing but they are not happy with it.
 They are not reaching the goals they want and also many agencies are not able to attribute any gains from these marketing actions.
 So I understand that many people don’t want to invest in something that is not performing well.

-#1 Focus on the conversion stage
+#1 Focus on the Conversion Stage

-If your company, is like many others these days, trying to make the most of your budget, focusing on one phase of the marketing funnel is a more cost-effective approach.
-Because you don’t have to create that much content or invest in large and complicated funnels.
+If your company is like many others these days, trying to make the most of your budget, focusing on one phase of the marketing funnel is a more cost-effective approach, because you don’t have to create that much content or invest in large and complicated funnels.
 You are going to focus on the ones that are ready to buy.
 You are going to take advantage of your competitor’s content!
 According to a report by the Content Marketing Institute, just 20% of content produced is bottom-of-the-funnel content.

 We believe that less is more.
 We create better quality content instead of a lot of blog posts with information that you can find anywhere else.
 We are not the only ones that think that way.
-The giant inbound marketing software company HubSpot, that’s a machine of content creation, claims that 83% of marketers say it’s better to focus on quality rather than quantity of content, even if it means posting less often.
+The giant inbound marketing software company HubSpot, which is a machine of content creation, claims that 83% of marketers say it’s better to focus on quality rather than quantity of content, even if it means posting less often.

-#4 SEO and distribution
+#4 Implement SEO and Distribution Tactics

 Content marketing is more than writing blog posts.
-We need to consider other marketing techniques such as search engine optimization and distribution of the content.
+We need to consider other marketing techniques, such as search engine optimization and distribution of the content.
 As part of our service, we make sure that the content is appealing to the customer and the search engines (Google, Bing, etc.).

 We understand that not everybody is into reading like us.